nostrumbiodiscovery/pele_platform/docs/build_docs/source/analysis/index.rst

             The minimum amount of structures in a cluster, takes a value between 0 and 1, where 0.01 refers to 1% of all structures. max_top_poses : int (optional, default = 100) Number of top poses to retrieve.
+        top_clusters_criterion : str (optional, default = "25_percentile")
+            Method for selecting the top clusters, you can use one of ["25_percentile", "5_percentile", "population", "mean"]. cluster_representatives_criterion : str (optional, default = "5_percentile") Method for selecting representative structures for each cluster, you can choose one of ["25_percentile", "5_percentile", "mean"].

 .. code-block:: python